 We feel really lucky when we get to help our friends, right?

+We got to help out Jim Bryson.
 He’s coming to town for a special, intimate, show at Equator.

 The Folkus 2018 season got off to a great start on January 27th.
 Pakenham native Brad Scott opened the show with his infectious style of playing, and Amanda Rheaume’s trio had the hall on its feet with an extended set at this sold out concert.
 What a great way to beat the winter blues.